pbd-kn/contao-extassets-bundle/README.md

-    # Contao Extassets
+    # Contao Extassets Bundle

-> This bundle is outdated and not actively maintained anymore!
-Please have a look at [Encore Bundle](https://github.com/heimrichhannot/contao-encore-bundle) if you need a good and actively maintained asset solution.
+this bundle has been completely converted from heimrichhannot/contao-extassets to pbd-kn/contao-extasset-bundle

+The namespaces for psr-4 were revised.

+Bootstrap's selection introduced.
+Either bootstrap-less is recompiled or taken over from the twbs package.

 Create your own css & js groups and add them to your contao theme layouts.